spencerfjelstad/byte_le_royale_2021/sphinx/RunningTheGame.rst

     python launcher.pyz g

 within a terminal.
-You can keep the same game map by just not running the above command
+You can keep the same game map by just not running the above command.

 Running the game